essex-csee/hackathon-22-team-ballmer-peak/README.md

 To run and play Whono with an IntelliJ build jar, open and run the file "hackathon-team-ballmer-peak.jar".
 It can be found in the folder structure at out -> artifacts - > hackathon-team-ballmer-peak_jar -> hackathon-team-ballmer-peak.jar

+If that does not work - try the file "whono.jar".

 If the JAR does not run as expected, run it in the IDE.

 --- ---